How are you doing during all of this stuff?

-I'd like to explain a little more about basic stress management in order to help those who want to understand.
+I'd like to explain a little more about basic stress management to help those who want to understand.

-Although, this is not to reduce the actual situation to nothing because we know that it can trigger stress but stress is not our circumstances.
+Although this is not to reduce the actual situation to nothing because we know it can trigger stress, it is not our circumstances that stress us.

 A is the activating event (situation),